 Adults of any age should consider what will happen to their property and heirs after they die.
 This process is called estate planning and can ensure that your wishes are followed after your death.

 However, estate planning can also impact you while you are still living.
 Testamentary instruments such as trusts can transfer property at any time.
 Additionally, powers of attorney or living wills can provide instructions to nominated parties in case you become unable to make your own decisions.

-It could be beneficial to speak with a reliable attorney to determine how your estate plan can impact your life and future.
-A Manhattan trust & estates lawyer could help to explain your options and craft documents that fulfill your specific needs.
+It could be beneficial to speak with a reliable estate planning attorney to determine how your estate plan can impact your life and future.
+A hard-working Manhattan trust & estates lawyer could help to explain your options and craft documents that fulfill your specific needs.

 Why Should People Have Estate Plans?

 The purpose of having an estate plan is to avoid the state’s laws concerning intestacy.
 Intestacy occurs when a party dies without a will or other testamentary document.
 Kansas Code § 59-504 states that if a person dies without a will in place but has a surviving spouse, the spouse will inherit the entire estate.
 However, if a person dies with both a spouse and one or more children, half of the estate will go to the spouse, with the remainder split between the children.

 Having any form of testamentary document overrides this law.
 For example, an estate plan could devise a person’s entire estate to a single heir.
 Alternatively, a plan could provide payments for a charity of one’s choice or provide instructions for a business’ future.
 A knowledgeable trust & estates lawyer in Manhattan could provide more information about the purpose of an estate plan in avoiding a court-ordered distribution of property.